Leaf-Shaped Dessert Dish Dish

-This is a Dish.
+This is a dish.
 It was manufactured by Meissen Porcelain Manufactory.
-It is dated ca. 1746 and we acquired it in 1953.
-Its medium is porcelain, vitreous enamel, gold.
+It is dated mid- 18th century and we acquired it in 1953.
+Its medium is hard paste porcelain, vitreous enamel, gold.
 It is a part of the Product Design and Decorative Arts department.

 The delicately modeled face of a sunflower on this dish is largely negated by the incongruous application of enamel flowers to its surface.
 This dissonance reflects the challenge that sculptural works posed to factory decorators, many of whom would have been trained to execute standard motifs, such as these scattered bouquets of deutsche blumen- naturalistic German style flowers.
 As the popularity of sculptural porcelain mounted, painters often found their work marginalized.
 The delicately painted veins in the flower’s leaves indicate the success an object could achieve when form and decoration harmonized.